 Roselinde Kessels is Postdoctoral Research Fellow of the Flemish Research Foundation (FWO) at the Faculty of Applied Economics of the University of Antwerp in Belgium.
 In 2006 she obtained her PhD in Applied Economics from the Catholic University of Leuven in Belgium.

 Her main research area concerns the design and analysis of discrete choice experiments.
 These experiments are widely used to study people’s preferences in marketing, transportation economics, health economics, environmental economics and public economics where behaviors of interest involve discrete responses or qualitative choices (e.g. consumer goods choices, transportation mode choices).
-After her PhD, her research interest has extended to the entire field of econometric methods, especially applied in health economics.
+After her PhD, her research interest has extended to the entire field of econometric methods.

-Currently, for the year 2013-2014, she is a guest professor in econometrics in the Master programmes in Social and Economic Sciences and Applied Economics - Economic Policy at the same faculty.
+Currently, for the year 2013-2014, she is a guest professor in econometrics in the Master programs Social and Economic Sciences and Applied Economics - Economic Policy at the same faculty.